+HOPMOG Started life as The South East Social Sub-Centre of The London Centre.
 The London Centre was the first to be called a centre as such.
-The main nucleus of the club was, as you would expect, based in the midlands.
-In the early sixties it was suggested that a centre based in the London area would be a good idea.
+The main nucleus of the club was, as you would expect, based in the midlands but in the early sixties it was suggested that a centre based in the London area would be a good idea.
 There was quite a concentration of members in and around London so after a meeting at Jim Banbury's home in Chelsea on Friday 3rd November 1961 the London Centre was born.
 Unfortunately its birth was a bit premature as there is little evidence of any activity

 In 1965 after several impromptu meetings at W.A.
 (Griff) Griffiths Garage usually on a Saturday Morning.
 The London Centre was re-born on the 29th of September.

 Most of the London Centre meetings were held north of the Thames, as I think many still are.
-So a group of us 'South London Lads (& Lasses)' thought we could hold meetings to the south of London in the Kent area (later to include Surrey) thus the embryo that was to become HOPMOG began.
+So a group of 'South London Lads (& Lasses)' thought we could hold meetings to the south of London in the Kent area (later to include Surrey) thus the embryo that was to become HOPMOG began.

 The South East Social Sub-Centre of The London Centre (a bit of a mouthful that) started life in 1972 and became a ‘Full Centre’, The South East Centre, around July 1974.
 The HOPMOG name was adopted in January 1976.